-Superfood smoothies make it easy to get concentrated nutrition into your family’s diet.
-They can also be a great way to have highly nutritious foods like kale, that don’t always lend themselves to simple recipes.
+Smoothies made with superfoods like avocado and kale make it easy to get concentrated nutrition into your family’s diet.
+They can also be a great way to have highly nutritious greens, that don’t always lend themselves to simple recipes.

 Using avocado in this recipe adds a creaminess, flavor and some wonderful nutritional properties.
 Mixed with all the minerals, vitamins and phytonutrients in kale, along with banana and kiwi fruit, this makes for an incredibly energizing and very tasty green treat.

 Ingredients for 2